ROS2 Plugin

 , the encoded ROS2 service name becomes /aaa_2Ebbb_2Eccc/ddd

 .
-The specific value will also be printed when the ros2_plugin starts.
+The exact value is also printed when the ros2_plugin starts.

 Based on these features, the ros2

--type RPC backend can be used to establish RPC links with native ROS2 nodes, enabling AimRT’s compatibility with ROS2.## ros2 Type Channel Backend
+type RPC backend can be used to bridge the RPC link with native ROS2 nodes, thereby achieving compatibility between AimRT and ROS2.## ros2 Type Channel Backend

 The ros2

-type Channel backend is a Channel backend provided in the ros2_plugin, used to publish and subscribe AimRT Channel messages via ROS2 Topics.
+type Channel backend is a Channel backend provided by ros2_plugin, used to publish and subscribe to AimRT Channel messages via ROS2 Topics.
 All its configurations are as follows:

 Node |